informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Protocols.md

 The process of adding image files to a protocol is two-fold: you add the file to the _Figures_ section and then embed it where desired in the base protocol.

-* Make sure you are logged in, then navigate to the protocol where you want to add the figure (in the navigation bar, click _Search > Protocol > Protocol_).
+* Make sure you are logged in, then navigate to the protocol where you want to add the figure (in the navigation bar, click _Data > Protocol > Protocol_).

 ![Screenshot of using navbar to search histological slides]({{ "/assets/wiki_images/submitting-data/search-protocol-nav.png" | relative_url }})